Topological multi-mode waveguide QED: Mode Selectivity via non-local couplings

 and thus, vanishes at $k_y=k_e$ if we choose $\varphi=\pi-k_e$.
-This was the key idea introduced in simple waveguide QED setups~\cite{ramos16a,Guimond2020ACircuits,Soro2022ChiralAtoms} to obtain chiral emission.
+This was the key idea introduced in single mode waveguide QED setups~\cite{ramos16a,Guimond2020ACircuits,Soro2022ChiralAtoms} to obtain chiral emission.
 Here, the emission is already chiral, but we can still use it to cancel the emission into the resonant momenta of the undesired resonant channels.
-A proof-of-principle demonstration of this effect is shown in Fig.~\ref{fig:4}, where we compare the photonic profiles of the spontaneous emission for an emitter with local coupling vs. tailored non-local ones to suppress emission into one of the two resonant channels.
-In the Sup.~Material~\cite{SupMatDirectional}, we also prove that the number of non-local couplings required to cancel $N_k$ resonant momenta scales only linearly with $N_k$.
+In Fig.~\ref{fig:4} we show a proof-of-principle realization of that idea for a situation when the emitter is resonant to two edge modes.
+In Fig.~\ref{fig:4}(a), we plot the energy spectrum for a lattice with $\phi=1/12$ and $65\times 65$ sites.
+In solid horizontal red line we indicate the energy of the emitter's that is chosen in the second band-gap to be resonant to two channels with resonant momenta $k_e^{(0)}$ and $k_e^{(1)}$, respectively, indicated in vertical dotted black lines.
+This means that if the emitter couples locally, it will couple to the two $k$-channels, as shown in Fig.~\ref{fig:4}(b), and emit in a two-mode fashion in real space, as shown in black dots in Fig.~\ref{fig:4}(e).
+On the contrary, if we choose non-local couplings to cancel the coupling to either the momentum $k_e^{(0)}$ or $k_e^{(1)}$, as depicted in orange and blue dotted lines in Fig.~\ref{fig:4}(a), one can see that the emitter selectively emits only in one of the channels, as it is illustrated in Figs.~\ref{fig:4}(c-e) by plotting snapshots of the population in momentum and real space.
+In particular, in Fig.~\ref{fig:4}(e) where we plot a snapshot at time $TJ=150$ of the spatial profile of the emitted pulse for the different coupling choices, we observe very clearly that the designed non-local couplings suppress the emission onto the selected mode compared to local light-matter coupling situation.
+In Sup.~Material~\cite{SupMatDirectional}, we also prove that the number of non-local couplings required to cancel $N_k$ resonant momenta scales only linearly with $N_k$.
 This mode selectivity is an interesting tool in this scenario because when a photon propagates in a chiral channel and interacts with an emitter, it acquires a $\pi$-phase~\cite{lodahl17a}.
 Thus, if multiple photons are sent in the different channels, such mode selectivity can lead to different phases between the topologically-protected photons.
+This can be a resource for generating photon gates among topologically-protected photons by adapting existing protocols~\cite{Schrinski2022}.